-Ways to Rise Early and Do More of What You Want
+Ways to Rise Early and Get Filled Up

 The only way I have had time to self-publish two books is by waking up early.
 Nobody was awake to need me, and even if I wanted to send emails and make appointments, businesses weren't open yet and it was too early to text anyone (without rudely waking them) anyways.
 My brain was functioning at max capacity and I had a laser-like focus because there were little distractions.
 Because once the kids are up, it’s all over.

 There are plenty of examples of power people who rise early, including Apple CEO Tim Cook, and Michelle Gass, a successful Starbucks innovator who wakes every day at 5am with her jogging shoes because she says, "morning runs clear my mind."

 Women who wake earlier are less likely to develop depression, and early risers are generally more proactive, which correlates to better job performance and higher wages.
 And for moms, it means less impatience, yelling, and more peace within the home, which has far reaching implications outside the home.